jeremy-banks/devops/README.md

    - might need to make a separate DOMAIN.TLD for services like clientVPN and enterprise AD domains if any
 - Triggering a DR event
    - ACL allows no traffic in one subnet
-- Implement backend tfstate lock with dynamodb
-   - need bucket, table, and access set up uniquely for superadmin and automation users
-- Complete sdlc dev, tst, and stg
-- Need scalable solution to deploy security settings such as aws_ebs_snapshot_block_public_access, block public s3 access, default ebs encryption, etc
-   - probably need a step after account creation before iam to deploy org-security-settings
-- Opt out of all AI policy https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_ai-opt-out.html
+   - EKS autoscaling examples
+      - CPU
-- Implement Rust server
+      - Sessions
 - Implement the Well-Architected Tool https://docs.aws.amazon.com/whitepapers/latest/organizing-your-aws-environment/organizing-your-aws-environment.html
-- Complete some kind of automation to convert drawings into png for this documentation
 - Base docker images for all distros
    - initially just docker images which run apt-get upgrade or yum upgrade to get patches
-- Packer and ansible example for building base AMIs
+- Implement Rust server
+- Complete some kind of automation to convert drawings into png for this documentation
 - Centralized logging with compression and glacier archive
    - DNS logs sent to CloudWatch Log Group and S3 (with cross-regional replication and glacier)
    - ALB logs send to CloudWatch Log Group and S3 (with cross-regional replication and glacier)
-- EKS autoscaling examples
-   - CPU
+- AD
+   - Update directory AD and client VPN so groups in AD manage network access to AWS environments
+   - Add Windows Server 2019 cheap instance to Directory for AD administration
-   - Sessions
+- StackSet Deployments
-- SCP enforcing features
-   - EBS volume encryption
-   - S3 buckets never public
    - Disable unlimited burstable instance credits
    - delete all default VPCs in all regions of every account
+   - AWS config for hipaa, CIS, NIST
+      - aggregate to security account probably
    - AWS Backup with Multi-AZ and glacier
-- MFA enforced organization-wide
-- AD
-   - Update directory AD and client VPN so groups in AD manage network access to AWS environments
-   - Add Windows Server 2019 cheap instance to Directory for AD administration
-- move desired R53 healthcheck source locations to a var and local design
-- ALB sec group with cool way of allowing ingress (nonprod through private CVPN, prod through public)
 - Mozilla Secrets OPerationS (SOPS) protects secrets in code using Key Management System (KMS) Customer Managed Key (CMK)
 - break glass entry for accounts https://docs.aws.amazon.com/whitepapers/latest/organizing-your-aws-environment/break-glass-access.html
-- AWS config for hipaa, CIS, NIST
+- ALB sec group with cool way of allowing ingress (nonprod through private CVPN, prod through public)
+- MFA enforced organization-wide

 ## Known Issues
 - terraform/aws/org-ous-and-accounts/main.tf